Thursday, 6 September 2018 - 9:00am–3:30pm

 Workshop: 9.30am–3.30pm (lunch provided; please note any dietary requirements when booking)

-This workshop for upper primary and secondary school teachers and librarians explores how the Research Skill Development (RSD) framework, developed by the University of Adelaide, can be applied in the curriculum to make the development of research skills an explicit element of learning.
+This workshop for secondary school teachers and librarians explores how the Research Skill Development (RSD) framework, developed by John Willison, University of Adelaide, can be applied across the curriculum to make the development of research skills an explicit element of teaching and learning.

 The RSD framework is a conceptual pedagogical tool that describes research skills and their development within a learning continuum.
 Participants in this workshop will explore the RSD framework through interactive group workshop activities and discovery learning approaches.